JishLong/NES-Game-Remaster/README.md

 - Q: quit the game (can only be done when game is paused)
 - SPACE: restarts the game (after you die/win)
 - WASD can be used within the inventory to select items
+- ENTER: open the command line

 - Left Click: teleport to previous room
 - Right Click: teleport to next room

-Here are some of the "main" Sprint 4 requirements from this project:
+Here are some of additional features the team added to this project for sprint 5:
-- Mouse controls to teleport between rooms (for testing)
-- Room with all items (for testing) - located in the room directly to below spawn :)
-- Sound effects and background music, with mute functionality
-- Resetting the level upon character's death
-- HUD
-- Inventory
+- Resizable window
-- All possible game states and transitions (and bonus main menu with super helpful game tips)
+- Multiplayer functionality with a remote server
+- Command line with many commands that are both useful and fun
+- "Gamemodes": vastly change the look and feel of the game, as well as its behavior in some rare instances (accessed via the command line)
+- A second level that utilizes new enemies and blocks (accessed via the command line)

 In addition to the main Sprint 4 requirements from the web page, there are a handful of other cool features that may or may not be hard to miss:
 - Link's sword attack (Z, N) will create a projectile if he is at full health (NOT spammable)